Scientific cooperation

 The scientific cooperation department offers many funding mechanisms for scientific stays for Egyptian Ph.D students and researchers who seek education in France, or wish to develop joint projects between the two countries.
 Each of these funding mechanisms is intended for a particular category of scientists.

-The French Embassy in Egypt and the Agence Universitaire de la Francophonie (AUF – Association of Francophone Universities) offer a grants program for short scientific stays in France to the benefit of young Egyptian researchers (doctoral grants) working on their thesis in public and private Egyptian universities.
+The French Embassy in Egypt offers a grants program for short scientific stays in France to the benefit of young Egyptian researchers (doctoral grants) working on their thesis in public and private Egyptian universities.
 Each grant will be awarded for a maximum duration of 12 months during the three years of the thesis, for 6 months per year at the most.
 It may possibly allow the recipients to complete a jointly supervised thesis, that is, enrollment as doctoral students in both Egypt and France in order to obtain a dual Ph.D degree.
 Each grant covers transportation costs, social coverage and living expenses in France.

 Post-doctoral grants co-financed by the STDF